 The Future of Retirement is a world-leading independent research study into global retirement trends, commissioned by HSBC.
 It provides authoritative insights into the key issues associated with ageing populations and increasing life expectancy around the world.
-This report, Healthy new beginnings, is the twelfth in the series and represents the views of more than 18,000 people in 17 countries and territories worldwide (Argentina, Australia, Brazil, Canada, China, Egypt, France, Hong Kong, India, Indonesia, Malaysia, Mexico, Singapore, Taiwan, United Arab Emirates, United Kingdom, United States).
+This report, Healthy new beginnings, is the twelfth in the series and represents the views of more than 18,000 people in 17 countries and territories worldwide (Argentina, Australia, Brazil, Canada, mainland China, Egypt, France, Hong Kong, India, Indonesia, Malaysia, Mexico, Singapore, Taiwan, United Arab Emirates, United Kingdom, United States).
 The findings are based on a nationally representative survey of people of working age (25+) and in retirement, in each country or territory.
 The research was conducted online by Ipsos MORI September and October 2015, with additional face-to-face interviews in Egypt and the UAE.
 Since The Future of Retirement programme began in 2005, more than 159,000 people worldwide have been surveyed.

 For the latest updates, visit the HSBC UK newsroom.

 HSBC serves c17 million customers in the UK and employs approximately 46,000 people.
 In the UK, HSBC offers a complete range of personal, premier and private banking services including bank accounts and mortgages.
 It also provides commercial banking for small to medium businesses and corporate and institutional banking services.
 HSBC Bank plc is a wholly owned subsidiary of HSBC Holdings plc.

 The HSBC Group